Long Term Parking: Synopsis

-Little Carmine recoils from the escalating violence of the New York mob war, and Johnny Sack becomes the new boss of the Lupertazzi crime family.
+Little Carmine recoils from the escalating violence of the New York mob war, and Johnny becomes the new boss of the Lupertazzi family.
 In a sit-down with Tony, both Johnny and Phil make threats against his blood relations.
-Johnny says he wants Tony B "on a fucking spit."
-Tony B, in hiding, calls Tony to apologize.
+Johnny says he wants Tony B "on a fucking spit".
+In hiding, Tony B calls Tony to apologize.
 Tony tells him not to come back and says he will look after his sons.
-He further admits why he was not at the hijack where Tony B was arrested decades earlier, saying that he has always felt guilty; "Now we're even."
+He further admits why he was not at the hijack where Tony B was arrested 17 years earlier, saying that he has always felt guilty; "Now we're even."
 Ending the call, they tell each other to take care.
-Tony has the call traced.
-His cousin is in upstate New York, near their uncle's now-empty house.

-Tony and Johnny meet alone.
-Tony says he knows where Tony B is, and what has to be done.
-Johnny refuses to let Tony handle it himself and further refuses to promise that it will be quick.
-Tony then refuses to give up Tony B's location and the meeting ends in antagonism.
+Tony then has the call traced and learns that Tony B is in upstate New York, near their uncle's now-empty house.
+Tony tells Johnny he knows where Tony B is and what has to be done; Johnny refuses to let Tony handle it himself and states that Tony B will be at Phil's mercy.
+Tony subsequently refuses to give up Tony B's location and the meeting ends in antagonism.

 Tony punishes Christopher for bungling a cigarette smuggling operation.
-Back home, Chris rants about Tony's treatment of him and what he sees as his favoritism towards Tony B. Adriana, stressed, is diagnosed with ulcerative colitis.

-When FBI surveillance of Adriana's nightclub catches her behaving oddly with a bag of garbage, she is brought in.
-She admits that she was cleaning up after a murder in her office: drug dealer Matush Giamona killed a customer who claimed he had been ripped off.
+Back home, Chris rants about Tony's treatment and what he sees as his favoritism towards Tony B. Adriana, under intense stress, is diagnosed with ulcerative colitis.
+When FBI surveillance catches her behaving oddly with a bag of garbage behind her nightclub, she is brought in.
+She admits that she was cleaning up after a murder in her office: drug dealer Matush killed a customer who claimed he had been ripped off.
 Threatened with imprisonment for covering up the murder, Adriana is told she has to wear a wire.
 She refuses but persuades the FBI that Chris is ready to turn.
 They let her go, with a deadline for bringing him in.